msalah1193/testProject/README.md

     }
 ```
-> `VFMVA10PaymentResult` refer to payment journey result .
+> `VFMVA10PaymentResult` provides information about the payment that had been done .

-> `VFPaymentNavigator` refer to navigator inside the payment journey so you SHOULD USE it to navigate inside the payment module .
+> `VFPaymentNavigator` refer to navigator inside the payment journey starting from iframe to success feedback screen ,so you SHOULD USE it to navigate inside the payment module after success feedback screen.

   - failure actions